 I have found that the more I involve my kids in helping to make their food, the more enthusiastic they are about eating new foods and being adventurous eaters.
 If getting your child to eat more veggies is one of your goals, these holiday vegetable tray ideas are a fun way to present veggies and make them irresistible.

 Just a few ingredients to make a super yummy homemade veggie tray dip!
-And don’t forget to print this recipe for the party, I guarantee you’ll be asked about it!
+And don’t forget to print this recipe card for the party, I guarantee guests will ask!

 - 1 cup Sour Cream